Beans, beans, the magical fruit…

 *If you’re really adventurous, try adding a pinch or two of asafoetida to your bean dishes.
 Asafoetida (or in Hindi, hing) is a staple ingredient in many Indian bean and lentil dishes.
 As the name implies, it smells pretty nasty.
 But it loses its pungency when you fry it in a bit of oil.
 It imparts a savory flavor to the dish, something similar to onions and garlic.

 Asafoetida is known to be quite helpful at curbing gas caused by eating legumes.
 Thankfully, a little goes a long way.
-Just be sure to store the powder in a jar with a tight-fitting lid.
+Just be sure to store the powder in a jar with a tight-fitting lid so it doesn’t stink up your kitchen.

 *Finally, not all beans have the same gas-producing potential.
 Lentils and light-colored beans, like black-eyed peas do not have as much oligosaccharides.
 Darker colored beans, like kidney and black beans have more.
 That’s why in Brazil, where everyone eats rice and beans every day, parents first introduce light-colored beans into their children’s diet before feeding them a black bean feijoada.
 If none of these other tips work for you and gas is still a problem, you may want to just stick with light-colored beans.